ashok-cs/PSP/Unit IV.md

 ### 4.1.4 LIST LOOP

 List is the collection of iterable items.
-Using for loop, you can process each element in the list.
+Using `for` construct, you can process each element in the list.
+Do not add or remove an element from the list in its `for` loop.

 ### Example
 Find the maximum number in the list